 An Oncology Medical Home practice is required to develop the capability to provide expanded access and an evidence-based symptom triage system to ensure that patients can easily access the practice and their providers.
 Examples of extended coverage may include morning, evening, and/or weekend hours.
 Expanded access may include a triage unit or urgent appointment availability at the practice or another designated location thus avoiding unnecessary emergency department (ED) visits.
 There is urgent care through same day appointments, with 24 hours per day/7 days per week access to a clinician who has real-time access to patients' medical records.
-Practice must show how it has utilized triage data to determine and implement extended coverage or expanded access to care.
+Practice must show how it has utilized triage data to determine and implement extended coverage or expanded access to care and continuous quality improvement.

 A triage system is in place to support active symptom management of patients.
 Triage pathways guide the nurses in the patient assessment process and facilitate decisions about when self-care at home is appropriate, when patients need to come to the office for urgent visits, and when patients may need care in a more acute setting.
-Using pathways to triage symptoms ensures that symptoms are addressed early and managed appropriately to prevent unnecessary ED visits and hospital admissions.
+Using pathways to triage symptoms ensures that symptoms are addressed consistently, early and managed appropriately to prevent unnecessary ED visits and hospital admissions.

-Policies and procedures are established to standardize the triage system management of walk-in patients.
+Policies and procedures are established to standardize the triage system management of walkin patients.
 The patients are to be educated and repeatedly encouraged to contact the practice early to address symptoms that can be managed before the patient requires hospitalization or ED use.

-Triage system infrastructure and policies to be formulated and reviewed by the OOC must include, but are not limited to:
+Evidence-based symptom triage system infrastructure and policies to be formulated and reviewed by the Oncology Medical Home Oversight Committee (OCC) must include, but are not limited to:

-- Extended hours expanded access and weekend availability to manage patient issues and reduce ED visits and hospitalizations.
-This might necessitate a relationship with urgent care facilities - ➤ At least one oncologist with access to the EHR on call overnight and on weekends to manage emergencies - Oncology nurses manage the triage system with authority to schedule patients as indicated by the triage protocols and practice policies - Availability to schedule same-day appointments for patients requiring urgent care on physician or Advanced Practice Provider schedules - Accommodation of walk-in patients on physician or Advanced Practice Provider schedules - Policy and procedures for direct admissions (bypassing the ED when medically appropriate) - Specific policies and procedures that expedite appointments for urgent and new patients.
-These policies and procedures should include a provision for urgent scheduling of appointments based on medical need or patient anxiety.
+➤ 24 hours per day/7 days per week (afterhours, weekends, and holidays) access to care that may include extended hours, expanded access, and weekend availability to manage patient issues and reduce ED visits and hospitalizations.
+This might necessitate a relationship with urgent care facilities

+- At least one oncologist with access to the EHR on call overnight and on weekends to manage emergencies - Oncology nurses manage the triage system with authority to schedule patients as indicated by the triage protocols and practice policies - Availability to schedule same-day appointments for patients requiring urgent care on physician or Advanced Practice Provider schedules - Accommodation of walk-in patients on physician or Advanced Practice Provider schedules - Policy and procedures for direct admissions (bypassing the ED when medically appropriate and available) - > Specific policies and procedures that expedite appointments for urgent and new patients.
+These policies and procedures should include a provision for urgent scheduling of appointments based on medical need or patient anxiety. - New anticancer treatment follow-up - ➤ Patient call-backs including maximum call back time for urgent and non-urgent patient situations according to medical condition